Gladstone, New Jersey

 Gladstone is an unincorporated community located within Peapack-Gladstone in Somerset County, in the U.S. state of New Jersey.
 The area is served as United States Postal Service ZIP Code 07934.
 Gladstone was named in honor of William Ewart Gladstone, who served as British Prime Minister several times between 1868 and 1894.

 The community is home to the Hamilton Farm Golf Club, the Stronghold Soccer Club, the United States Equestrian Team and the Gill St. Bernard's School, a private, nonsectarian, coeducational day school, serving students in pre-kindergarten through twelfth grade.

 In the Forbes magazine 2017 ranking of the Most Expensive ZIP Codes in the United States, Gladstone was ranked as the 457th most expensive in the country, with its median home sale price of $938,042.
 In 2018, New Jersey Business Magazine listed Gladstone at 46th in its listing of "The Most Expensive ZIP Codes in New Jersey", with a median sale price 2017 of $627,500.

 As of the 2010 United States census, the population for ZIP Code Tabulation Area 07934 was 1,501.

 Culture

 Gladstone is home to the United States Equestrian Team and the Stronghold Soccer Club, which plays its matches at Mount St. John's on the grounds of Montgomery Academy.

 The Hamilton Farm Golf Club is located in Gladstone and has been the site of the Sybase Match Play Championship since its inception in 2010.
 It is the only match play format event on the LPGA Tour.

 Education

-As part of Peapack-Gladstone, residents of Gladstone are served by the Somerset Hills Regional School District.
+As part of Peapack-Gladstone, residents of Gladstone are served by the Somerset Hills School District.

 Located along the border with Chester Township is the Gill St. Bernard's School, a private, nonsectarian, coeducational day school, serving students in pre-kindergarten through twelfth grade.
 Situated on Pottersville Road and Route 206 is The Willow School, which serves students in preschool through eight grade.